Steve-Tech/ServerInfo/README.md

 # ServerInfo
-A simple and lightweight info plugin.
+A simple and lightweight info plugin that supports a Markdown similar syntax for links and commands, as well as PlaceholderAPI placeholders.
 ## Config
 ```yaml
 # Config File for Steve's ServerInfo Plugin